SongminYu/render/docs/todos/actions.md

 ### Meeting

-- arrange a meeting to record detailed code walk-through
+- Progress updates:
+  - meeting with Hannah, Weijia
+  - recent developments
 - Open questions:
   - renovation rate validation: always run from 2010, so we don't save "historical renovation actions" (code to be removed)
   - when "mandatory" --> peak number of actions in the first year
+  - modeling of PV (and battery?) --> go through relevant the RokiG scenario aspects
+- Summarize next steps (focusing on calibration)
+- arrange a meeting to record detailed code walk-through

 ### Songmin